Breiseth Hall 570-408-4234 (T) 570-408-7846 (F) Email

-Focused clinical practice prepares the Adult Nurse Practitioner to provide comprehensive primary care as an advanced practice nurse to adult-gerontology patients.
-Adult Nurse Practitioners emphasize health care management, health care promotion, and disease prevention.
+Focused clinical practice prepares the Adult-Gerontology Primary Care Nurse Practitioner to provide comprehensive primary care as an advanced practice nurse to adult-gerontology patients.
+Adult-Gerontology Primary Care Nurse Practitioners emphasize healthcare management, healthcare promotion, and disease prevention.
 Graduates of the program will earn a master’s degree and are eligible to sit for national certification examinations.

 The 40-credit Adult-Gerontology Primary Care Nurse Practitioner program is held online*.
 Required clinical hours are completed in an approved location where students reside.

-An on-site residency is required for students enrolled in NSG 500: Advanced Health Assessment, in order to demonstrate advanced physical assessment skills.
+An on-site residency is required for students enrolled in NSG500, Advanced Health Assessment, in order to demonstrate advanced physical assessment skills.
 In addition, students in the following clinical courses arerequired to complete an on-site residency based upon the location of the clinical practice site.
-During residency, direct supervision and evaluation of the student will be completed by CRNP faculty at their designated clinical practice sites.
-On-site visits may be provided by CRNP clinical faculty as an alternative with students in a local commuting area.
+During residency, direct supervision and evaluation of the student will be completed by nurse practitioner faculty at their designated clinical practice sites.
+Each course syllabus dictates the terms of the specific course Residency.

 NSG 506 – Advanced Practice in Adult-Gerontology Clinical I